What is microbiota? Why is it important?

 Despite its benefits, adherence to the Mediterranean diet (MD) in Spain appears to have declined over time, shifting towards a more Western dietary pattern.
 This shift is characterized by a decrease in the consumption of whole grains and an increase in processed foods, sugar, saturated fat, and animal protein (15; 25; 26).
 This type of diet has been pointed out by some organizations as the cause of morbidities and health problems worldwide (9) that may be consequence, at least in part, of the loss of microbiota equilibrium known as “dysbiosis”.

-a.
-Which are the objectives of the study?
+1. Which are the objectives of the study?

 The main objectives of the study are: